 There are three priority rankings: High, Medium and Low.
 High priority indicates that the recommendation requires action because it addresses a market design issue that creates significant market inefficiencies and/or long lasting negative market effects.
 Medium priority indicates that the recommendation addresses a market design issue that creates intermediate market inefficiencies and/or near term negative market effects.
-Low priority indicates that the recommendation addresses a market design issue that creates smaller The MMU is also tracking PJM's progress in addressing these recommendations.
+Low priority indicates that the recommendation addresses a market design issue that creates smaller market inefficiencies and/or more limited market effects or that it could be easily resolved.

+The MMU is also tracking PJM's progress in addressing these recommendations.
 The MMU recognizes that part of the process of addressing recommendations may include discussions in the stakeholder process, FERC decisions and court decisions and those elements are included in the tracking.
 The MMU recognizes that PJM does not have the unilateral authority to implement changes to the tariff but PJM has a significant role in the issues PJM focuses on, in proposed changes to the PJM manuals, and in the recommendations PJM makes to the stakeholders and to FERC.
 Each recommendation includes a status.
 The status categories are: